88-degrees/Book-of-Changes/e89b8agu.md

 I have searched, but in vain, for the slightest Chinese sanction of it, and it would give to **Gǔ ䷑** the meaning of misfortunes endured, instead of troubles caused.

 Line 3 is strong, and not central, so that its subject might well go to excess in his efforts.
-But this tendency is counteracted by the line's place in the trigram **Xùn ☴**, often denoting lowly submission.
+But this tendency is counteracted by the line's place in the trigram **☴**, often denoting lowly submission.

 Line 4 is weak, and in an even place, which intensifies that weakness.
 Hence comes the caution against going forward.